Garage Security: A Common Sense Guide

-Thieves entered our neighbor’s garage, got into the house, and stole a camera.
-The loss wasn’t so bad, but their anxiety is now through the roof.
+Thieves entered our neighbor's garage, got into the house, and stole a camera.
+The loss wasn't so bad, but their anxiety is now through the roof.
+What are some obvious ways to secure the garage?

-Garage Insecurity: What do You Have to Lose?
+Garage Insecurity: What Do You Have to Lose?

 Thieve like entering through garages, which are often unlocked, or at least, not well-secured.
 These are the top five stolen items from garages:

-1. Tools and equipment: Power tools, hand tools, and other equipment that thieves commonly steal from garages.
+- Tools and equipment: Power tools, hand tools, and other equipment that thieves commonly steal from garages.

-2. Bicycles: Thieves often steal bikes they find in garages.
+- Bicycles: Thieves often steal bikes they find in garages.

-3. Lawn and garden equipment: Mowers, trimmers, and other lawn and garden equipment are also frequently stolen from garages.
+- Lawn and garden equipment: Mowers, trimmers, and other lawn and garden equipment are also frequently stolen from garages.

-4. Cars and other vehicles: Cars and other vehicles are sometimes parked in garages, and they are a common target for theft.
+- Cars and other vehicles: Cars and other vehicles are sometimes parked in garages, and they are a common target for theft.

-5. Sporting equipment: Sports equipment, such as golf clubs, fishing gear, and camping equipment, can be valuable and are often stored in garages.
+- Sporting equipment: Sports equipment, such as golf clubs, fishing gear, and camping equipment, can be valuable and are often stored in garages.

 Garage Entry Points to Secure

-Every entry into the garage is a point of failure for you and entry for the thief.
+Every entry into the garage is an entry for a thief.
 Secure the garage doors, of course, but also secure a loft door if you have one, and the door to the home from an attached garage.
-Beef up window security, both in the garage doors and in the garage walls.
-Include each on your checklist:

-2. windows: garage door windows, windows in the walls
+- windows: garage door windows, windows in the walls

 Types of Garage Security Solutions